echalkpad/the-health-guide/src/assets/docs/nutrients/macronutrients/lipids/triglycerides.md

 - Dairy.

 ## Trans fatty acids
-Trans fats are unsaturated fats that have been forcely hidrogenated (saturated) for greater preservation.
-They are found in processed and comercial products.
+Trans fats are unsaturated fats that have been forcely hidrogenated (saturated) for stabilisation and better preservation.
+They are found in processed and comercial products. __They are non-essential and damage the body__.

 ### Food sources
 - Industrial oil;